History of Chennai: Ancient area in South India

 Chennai, previously known as "Madras", was located in the province of Tondaimandalam, an area lying between Penna River of Nellore and the Ponnaiyar river of Cuddalore.
 Before, this region was ruled by early Cholas during the 1st century CE.
-The capital of the province was Kancheepuram. there were a lot of Madharsa's in the Nawabs period at that time.
-So, that's where the Madharasapattinam name came from.
-'Madharsa' means Muslim scholar's school and 'Pattinam' means sea shore area or city.
+The capital of the province was Kancheepuram. there were many Madrasas in the Nawab period at that time, leading to the name "Madrasapattinam", pattinam referring to a port city.
 The original name of Madras is Puliyur Kottam, an ancient Tamil name.
 Tondaimandalam was ruled in the 2nd century CE by Tondaiman Ilam Tiraiyan who was a representative of the Chola family at Kanchipuram.
 The modern city of "Chennai" arose from the British settlement of Fort St. George and its subsequent expansion through merging numerous native villages and European settlements around Fort St. George into the city of Madras.
 While most of the original city of Madras was built and settled by Europeans, the surrounding area which was later incorporated included the native temples of Thiruvanmiyur, Thiruvotriyur, Thiruvallikeni (Triplicane), and Thirumayilai (Mylapore) which have existed for more than 2000 years.
 Thiruvanmiyur, Thiruvotriyur, and Thirumayilai are mentioned in the Thevarams of the Moovar (of the Nayanmars) while Thiruvallikeni in the Nalayira Divya Prabhandhams (of the Alwars).